f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 - Does not support ArbGeomParam feature in Alembic.
 - Does not support Subdivision Meshes.
 - Does not support Materials.
+- Does not support Animations.

 ## USD
 USD file formats rely on [OpenUSD](https://github.com/PixarAnimationStudios/OpenUSD) library.
 It comes with some known limitations:
 - Skinning is slow and baked on the CPU.
 - Does not support Face-varying attributes.

+## VDB
+VDB file formats rely on [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb) and VTK libraries.
+It currently comes with some known limitations:
+- Not tested in continuous integration on macOS and not shipped in the binary release for macOS arm.
+- VDB Grid files are opened with a hard-coded 0.1 sampling rate.

 # Troubleshooting